ALEXMORF/Spectra/readme.md

 # Spectra

 A real-time SDF pathtracer.
-Edit your SDFs and see the changes happen, live!
+Edit your SDFs and see it pathtraced interactively.

 # Build it